Rahmadhatulzikra/Rahmadhatulzikra/README.md

 ###

-<h3 align="center">About me</h3>
+<h3 align="left">About me</h3>

 ###

-<p align="center">a Bachelor of Computer Systems graduate from Universitas Putra Indonesia "YPTK" Padang.
+<p align="left">a Bachelor of Computer Systems graduate from Universitas Putra Indonesia "YPTK" Padang.
 I am interested in pursuing a career in Network Engineering, Cyber Security, Web Developer and IT Support.
 I am organized, highly motivated, and responsible.
 Furthermore, I have 1 year of freelance experience offering application and robotics development services.
 I am skilled in operating various IT platforms and am able to manage and work in teams across various activities, which has encouraged me to acquire excellent communication and leadership skills.</p>

 ###